uvarc/rc-website/content/post/2024-september-17-open-house.md

   <tr>
     <td class="no-wrap">2:20-5:00</td>
     <td> <strong> Networking and Information Tables: </strong>
-         Explore information tables and student research posters.
+         Explore information tables and interactive demos.
 Research Computing staff will be available to answer questions.
     </td>
   </tr>
 </table>

 ## Have a Question?

-Contact Research Computing at hpcsupport@virginia.edu.
+Contact Research Computing at hpc-support@virginia.edu.